Eclipse-SDV-Hackathon-BCX/hackchallenge-passenger-welcome/docs/step-2-generating.md

 - _/.devcontainer_/ required scripts to install every prerequisites in Microsoft Visual Studio Code
 - _/.github/workflows/_ with all required CI/CD pipelines to build, test and deploy the vehicle application as container image to the GitHub container registry

-Your vehicle application transfered now to a GitHub repository and is ready to be extended.
+Your vehicle application transfered now to a GitHub repository and is ready to be tested and extended in Velocitas.
 Clone your new repository and start it with Microsoft Visual Studio Code.
-Detailed information you can find here: [Velocitas documentation - Starting development environment](https://websites.eclipseprojects.io/velocitas/docs/tutorials/quickstart/#starting-development-environment)
+Now it's time to make you familiar with Velocitas.
+Detailed information you can find here: [Velocitas documentation - Starting development environment](https://websites.eclipseprojects.io/velocitas/docs/tutorials/quickstart/#starting-development-environment).
+Have a look also on the following points.

-### Sharpen your generated Repository
+### Test and sharpen your generated Repository

 **CodeQL Analysis**